30 km/h zone: Wales

 In Wales, in September 2023, after supportive reviews of the literature, commitment in the manifesto of the ruling Welsh Labour party, some years of successful pilot studies, extensive consultation, supportive opinion polls, and further consultation by local councils, a 20 mph limit was introduced as a default for residential roads.
 Local councils, which implemented the change, were able to make exceptions where appropriate.
 Public Health Wales predicted that this would save up to ten lives and about two thousand serious injuries per year.

 The policy was introduced to the Senedd by a Conservative MS in 2018.
 It had all-party support for some years, and opinion polls continued to show majority support.
 However, in 2023, the leader of the Welsh Conservatives began to claim that the policy was for a "blanket" 20 mph limit, and the issue became the "most toxic" in years.
 A motion of no confidence in Lee Waters, Deputy Climate Change Minister, was backed only by Conservatives and was defeated in the Senedd.

 In the week after implementation, analysis of in-vehicle GPS data showed that traffic speeds on urban roads in Wales reduced by 2.9 mph.
 Half of the drivers were sticking to the new limit, and there was a significant reduction in the length of roads where speeds were well above 24 mph.
 Three months later, overall average speeds were 2.4 mph less than pre-implementation levels.

 In June 2024, insurance company esure reported that vehicle damage claims had fallen by 20 per cent in Wales since the introduction of the 20 mph limit the previous September, during times of the year when such claims normally rise.

+North America

 United States

 In the US, 20 mph speed limits exist along linear routes, but are slow to catch on for area-wide implementation.
 New York City has implemented 20 mph zones through its Neighborhood Slow Zones Program.

 Ten US states already allow 15 mph or 20 mph speed limits for linear routes, as follows: